idevz/vanilla/README.md

- new [name]             Create a new Vanilla application start                  Starts the Vanilla server stop                   Stops the Vanilla server
+ new [name]             Create a new Vanilla application start                  Starts the Vanilla server stop                   Stops the Vanilla server restart				First Stops and then Starts the Vanilla servers

 Options:
  --trace                Shows additional logs